GYF-pixel/Pp1-87B-PPP1CA-Induced-Tumor-Promoting-Cell-Competition/README.md

 Genetically engineered human PDAC cell lines were subcutaneously implanted, and GFP+ and mCherry+ cancer cells were harvested via FACS for bulk RNA-seq analysis.

 ### 4. Human cancer cell PDX scRNA-seq
+Genetically engineered human PDAC cell lines were subcutaneously implanted, and whole tummors were harvested for scRNA-seq analysis.

 ## **For more information, please read our paper:**
 The sequencing data can be downloaded freely, and codes developed for this study are provided.